RRTstar/f1tenth_simulator/README.md

 # F1TENTH Racecar Simulator

 This is a lightweight 2D simulator of the UPenn F1TENTH Racecar.
-It can be built with ROS, or it can be used as a standalone C++ library.
+It can be built with ROS2, or it can be used as a standalone C++ library.

 https://f1tenth.readthedocs.io/en/latest/going_forward/simulator/index.html